 In January 2016, Angsana Vacation Club (ANVC) was launched.
 ANVC is a 25-year point-based membership club which allows its members the use of predominantly Angsana properties and some selected participating Banyan Tree properties.
-To safe guard the rights and interest of its members, ANVC is incorporated and owned by an independent trustee and the Company is engaged in selling and marketing only.
+To safe guard the rights and interest of its members, ANVC is incorporated and owned by an independent trustee.
+The Company is engaged in the sales and marketing of ANVC only.